 If your alcohol or other drug (AOD) use is affecting your health, family, relationships, work, school, financial or other life situation, you should seek help.

-Support and information are available for you, and also for your family and friends if they feel it would help them.
+Support services are available for you, and also for your family and friends if they feel it would help them.

-Services are also available to support those who have been affected by the alcohol or other drug use of a family member.
-As well as providing understanding, these services can also provide accurate information about how best to help during treatment.
+Services are available to support those who have been affected by a family member's AOD use.
+As well as providing understanding, these services can also provide information about how best to help during treatment.

 There may be minimal costs for some services in the public sector, but a number of different treatment options (such as counselling and withdrawal) are generally free.

 Before you start treatment, contact Medicare and/or your private health insurer, if you have one, to confirm exactly what you’re covered for.
 Private health insurance is recommended if you wish to access the private treatment sector.

 Last updated: 5 August 2014